 The site launched on the 18th November and garnered 3,000 signatures within the first week, it ended up with 15,000 signatures in total.
-We also delivered phase 2 (a CMS to allow Portland to add news stories) and the site now has 8,694 signatures (and counting).
+We also delivered phase 2 (a CMS to allow Portland to add news stories).

-*following the success of the campaign much of the functionlaity has been stripped away and the site will be phased out before too long.
+Following the success of the campaign much of the functionality has been stripped away and the site will be phased out before too long.

-The BBC writes an article about the success of the campaign quoting the effectiveness of the site, and outlining the change in the law that took place because of it:
+The BBC wrote a an article about the success of the campaign quoting the effectiveness of the site, and outlining the change in the law that took place because of it:

 'From April next year, providers will no longer be able to advertise maximum speeds for net packages unless 10% of customers can actually get them.'